celinab23/challenge-regression/README.md

 ### Usage

-- Start with data-preprocessing.ipynb and then proceed with model.ipynb<br>
+- Start with data-preprocessing and then proceed with model<br>

 If using via Jupyter notebooks:<br>
 - Execute the code cells in order from top to bottom.<br><br>